egydiopacheco/C-minus-compiler/README.md

 # C-minus-compiler
-A toy compiler in Ocaml for the C- language
+A toy compiler in Ocaml for the C- language.